ddhartma/Machine-Vision/README.md

     ![image16]

 ### Faster R-CNN <a id="faster_r_cnn"></a>
-- from 2015 (Shaoqing Ren, Microsoft Research)
+- From 2015 (Shaoqing Ren, Microsoft Research)
 - Main bottle neck in R-CNN and Fast R-CNN: **search for ROIs**
 - Main idea here:
     - Use feature activation map of CNN from step 2 to search for ROIs.